frederikgramkortegaard/sanitara/README.md

 a domain name, and recieve a safety prediction via. a series of data formatting, heuristics and machine learning models.

+At this time, predictions for both phishing and pornography websites are complete and fully working.

 To see detailed metrics and in-depth explanations of how the models are built.
 Take a look at [models.md](./models.md)